steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 <a href="/images/nibbles/nibbles.png"><img src="/images/nibbles/nibbles.png"></a>

-So lets start with a TCP SYN scan for service discovery using nmap to identify open ports and network services on the target machine.
+So let's start with a TCP SYN scan for service discovery using Nmap to identify open ports and network services on the target machine.

 ```console
 root@kali:~# nmap -sS -Pn -sV -T4 10.10.10.75